-All shareholders who have requested will receive a copy of the Company's annual report.
-In addition, the Company also provides opportunities for shareholders to download from the website, annual and quarterly reports.
+The Company's Annual Report is posted on the Company's website.
+All shareholders who have requested a copy of the Company's Annual Report receive a copy.
+In addition, the Company also provides opportunities for shareholders to download half yearly and quarterly reports from the website.